AdobeDocs/workfront.en/help/manage-work/projects/planning-a-project/project-planned-start-date.md

   For information about importing a project from&nbsp;Microsoft Project, see [Import a project from Microsoft Project](../../../manage-work/projects/create-projects/import-project-from-ms-project.md).

-* import it using `Workfront` Kick-Starts, when you are a `Workfront administrator`.
+* import it using Workfront Kick-Starts, when you are a Workfront administrator.

   The Planned Start&nbsp;Date always matches your computer's time and date, unless you specify otherwise in the setPlannedStartDate field on the Project sheet of the kick-start file.